-The Alvernia University Women’s Council was established in 2018 by Ashley Mikulsky M’18 to meet the demand for women’s advocacy, development, and empowerment at Alvernia University’s campus.
-The Council reflects the needs and aspirations of women of the Alvernia University community.
+The Alvernia University Women’s Council (AWC) was established in 2018 to meet the demand for women’s advocacy, development, and empowerment at Alvernia.
+The Council reflects the needs and aspirations of women within the Alvernia University community.

-Since its inception, the AWC has spearheaded numerous programs, such as the AWC Inaugural Fall Luncheon, the AWC mentorship program, on-campus student programs focused on personal and professional development, and cultivation events meant to inspire and strengthen the engagement of AWC members to each other and the University.
+Since its inception, the AWC has spearheaded numerous programs, including the AWC Fall Luncheon, the AWC mentorship program, on-campus student programs focused on personal and professional development, quarterly networking events and cultivation events are meant to inspire and strengthen the engagement of AWC members to each other and the University.

 The AWC has an established partnership with the Greater Reading Chamber Alliance’s Women2Women program to leverage and enhance programs and opportunities available to its members in the Greater Reading community.